 You should have a lower second-class (2.2) undergraduate honours degree or above.

-Your qualification should show evidence of your ability in either economics or quantitative subjects such as mathematics or statistics.
+Your qualification should be in a subject which has a basic coverage of accounting and finance.
+Candidates with degrees in economics, business or management will also be considered on a case by case basis.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry